 If you are into video games and livestreams, chances are you’ve probably heard about Twitch.
+Streaming on Twitch has become one of the most popular ways to engage with an audience, especially for gamers.
 Created in 2011, Twitch was bought by Amazon in 2014 and, as of March 2020, it had an average concurrent viewers of 1.4 million, as well as 3.8 million unique broadcasters in February alone.

 - Twitch claimed 65% share of hours viewed (3.1 billion), and 72% hours (121.4 million) streamed against game streaming rivals in the first four months of 2020.